-In the early 1970s, a small group of school board negotiators joined together to pool their expertise in dealing with public employee organizations, under the new Taylor Law.
+In the early 1970s, a small group of school board negotiators joined together to pool their expertise in dealing with public employee organizations, under the then-new Taylor Law.
 These negotiators were facing well-trained union professional negotiators, armed with statewide collective bargaining data and sophisticated bargaining techniques.

 These management advocates, having no other organization to look to for support, training and resource material, formed the New York State Association of Management Advocates for School Labor Affairs (MASLA).